DONKEY0xSHOT/SurgicalWiper/README.md

 ## Overview

-This project demonstrates a paradigm shift in anti-forensics known as **Surgical Data Sanitization**.

 Traditional wiping tools and ransomware methodologies rely on brute-force execution.
 They overwrite every addressable block of a file.
 While effective, this approach is noisy.
 It generates massive I/O signatures, spikes CPU usage, and dramatically alters file entropy, making it trivially detectable by Endpoint Detection and Response (EDR) systems and Heuristic AVs.

 **This PoC is different.** Instead of destroying the data, it destroys the *logic*, or the grammar, required to interpret it.